Medicine Grizzly Lake

 |Parking Lot Longitude||-113.38355|

 The hike to Medicine Grizzly Lake begins from Cut Bank on the east side of Glacier National Park.
 To reach the trailhead drive 16 miles north of East Glacier, or 13.8 miles south of St. Mary, and turn onto Cut Bank Road heading westbound.
-Drive another 5 miles to the end of the gravel road, just past the ranger residence building, and into the small parking area just off the side of the road.
+Drive another 5 miles to the end of the gravel road, just past the ranger residence building, and turn into the small parking area just off the side of the road.
 The hike begins from the Pitamakan Pass Trailhead.

 Less than a quarter mile from the trailhead hikers will reach the North Fork of Cut Bank Creek, and will more or less follow it for the next several miles.
 Shortly after reaching the creek you may notice a section that flows through a large flat area choked with willows.
 This area, in addition to a few other locations further up the trail, is prime moose habitat.
 Wolves are also known to frequent this area of the park as well.